If it seems like the world is getting more expensive, that’s because it is.

 Spend Less on Haircuts

-Just as with massages, barber and beauty schools often give great rates on haircuts and styling so their students can gain experience.
+Just as with massages, barber and beauty schools often give great rates on haircuts and styling – with services often as low as $20 – so their students can gain the required experience for their cosmetology license.

 Make It Yourself

-From toys and gifts to cosmetics and cleaning products, there are many costly items you could make yourself.
+From toys and gifts to cosmetics and cleaning products, there are many costly items you could make yourself with materials you already have on hand.
 It’s often not only less expensive, but it can even provide a great family project.
 And it’s all just a Google search away.

 Make a Life Goals List